aehrc/isling/README.md

  - Added de-duplication step prior to alingment (using `clumpify` from `BBMap`).
 This can't be done after alignment because different reads might be removed from the host and viral alignments.
  - Added script `short.pl` to look for short insertions.
 	- Wrote script to first identify reads that look like they might be short insertions: clipped on both sides in viral alignment (more than cutoff bases), mapped on both ends in human alignment (more than cutoff bases) with insertion in the middle
 	- Used snakefile and scripts in `optimise_short` to try to optimise the alignment to identify more short insertions.
-First tried to vary the penatly for a new insertion between 0 and the default (6)
+First tried to vary the penatly for a new insertion between 0 and the default (6).
+See section optimise_short below.

+## `optimize_short`

+This folder contains scripts for optimization of identifying short insertions.
+The idea was to try different alignment parameters in order to find the parameters that give the most insertions.
+Tried this on a number of different datasets: most CMRI datasets, a subest (100 samples) of human/hbv dataset (PRJNA298941), as well as mouse/AAV dataset (PRJNA485509).

+Varied penalty for creating an insertion between 0 and 6.
+In general, most samples had no integration sites, some had one or two.
+The most were found in the human/hbv dataset, although inspection of these indicated that within each sample, mostly it's just one site with lots of supporting reads.
+Judging by number of short integrations, it's best to have a penalty of 0.
+Howver, this does sometimes result in CIGAR containing a few smaller inserted regions seperated by multiple small matched regions, rather than just one larger insertion.
+If going this route, might need to combine adjacent M/I CIGAR operations in decection script.

 ## To do